funkeinteraktiv/mietkarte/README.md

 ##### Data
 We have two files that contain data we use in our application

-* `data/berlin-zipcodes-data.topojson` This file contains the geodata and the data (id,name,district,randomRent) we use in our tooltips
+* `app/data/berlin-zipcodes-data.topojson` contains the geodata and the data (id,name,district,randomRent) we use in our tooltips
-* `data/labels.json` This file contains the labels we display on our map
+* `app/data/labels.json` contains the labels we display on our map

 ##### UI/General
 We use this libraries for our UI